Firefund/firefund-lfs/fonts/README.md

 just choose to extract every other file than them.

 > It turns out that you get every `.ttf` file from a font with every language
 > and all implemented font-features, when you press download.
-So we will skip the
+So we will skip a
+> larger explanation about language support but just for kicks - scroll
+> down to the _Languages_ section on Google Fonts, to see which languages
-> language selection.
+> Roboto supports.

 The fonts hosted on Google Fonts are almost always very old and doesn't contain all the normal font features found in the same font, had you downloaded it